rainsworth/intro-to-github/02_Introduction.md

 See 'git help git' for an overview of the system.
 ```

-Prefer using a web interface to the command line?
+This looks kind of scary, especially if you are a beginner.
+We can spot the `commit` command, which looks familiar - but clone? branch? merge? fetch? what?
+In general, you will only use a small subset of these commands over and over, so it helps to have a [cheatsheet](https://github.github.com/training-kit/) while you become familiar with the workflow.
+But it might be easier to get started with these concepts through a web interface instead of the command line.
 There are many offerings of Git repositories as a service, such as [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) and [GitLab](https://about.gitlab.com/) - we are going to focus on the most widely used: **GitHub**.

 ## GitHub